qrakhen/sqript2/README.md

 ﻿# Sqript
 ## Better, faster, cooler

-This is just here for completionist's sake of anyone was to ever ask where the 2 went.
+This is just here for completionist's sake if anyone was to ever ask where the 2 went.

 ![Sqript Command Line Interface](https://i.imgur.com/M36EDwW.png)